 For example, if the number is £5, this means that for every £5 that you pay as a monthly premium, you will get £100 for each full month that the claim lasts (after the waiting period on the policy).
 This number can be used to make comparisons with the cost of insurance from other providers.
 You should also compare the cover offered and the way in which the benefits are paid out.

 A typical monthly cost for British Insurance Mortgage Payment Protection is £2.67 for every £100 of monthly benefit.
 This cost is based a 30 year-old looking to receive £1,000 a month from an accident, sickness and unemployment policy, opting for back to day one cover who will pay £26.70 a month with British Insurance.
-The monthly cost is inclusive of Insurance Premium Tax at the current rate of 9.5%.
+The monthly cost is inclusive of Insurance Premium Tax at the current rate.

 This Payment Protection Insurance is optional.
 There are other providers of Payment Protection Insurance and other products designed to protect you against loss of income.